Spatial Clustering Regression of Count Value Data via Bayesian Mixture of Finite Mixtures: Methodology

 Consider a Poisson regression model with spatially varying coefficients as follows

-where $\bm{\beta}(\bm{s}_i)$ is a $p$ dimensional regression coefficients at location $\bm{s}_i$.
+where $\bm{X}(\bm{s}_i)$ is a $n \times p$ covariates matrix, $z_i \in \{1,\cdots,k\}$ are labels of clusters, $\bm{\beta}_{z_i} = \bm{\beta}(s_i)$ is a~$p$ dimensional regression coefficients at location $\bm{s}_i$.
 From \cite{gelfand2003spatial}, a Gaussian process prior can be assigned on regression coefficients to obtain spatially varying pattern.
 Compared with spatially varying pattern, heterogeneity pattern of covariate effects over subareas is also universally discussed in many different fields, such as real estate applications, spatial econometrics, and environmental science.
-The model in \eqref{eq:poisson_model} can be rewritten as